-In fact, if you’re eating or snacking on something, they will come toward you and try to be your friend.
-Take some photos of them but do not feed them.
+If you’re eating or snacking on something, they will come toward you and try to be your friend.
+Take some photos of them, but do not feed them.
 Human food is harmful to them.

 Enjoy One of the Best Restaurants in Ajuy

 Ajuy is filled with quite a few restaurants for a town of such few people.
-But, not all Ajuy restaurants are created equal.
+However, not all Ajuy restaurants are created equal.

 Some of the most popular (and top-rated) Ajuy restaurants are:

-I enjoyed lunch at La Jaule de Oro because the area was teeming with tourists that were on variations of the same tour that I was on.
+I enjoyed lunch at La Jaule de Oro because the area was teeming with tourists who were on variations of the same tour I was on.

 Mirador de Las Peñitas